 - Tampering with an Ignition Interlock Device

 - Experienced OWI Defense Attorneys in West Des Moines

 An ignition interlock device is directly connected to the electrical system in your car and will prevent the car from starting until a blood alcohol content under a certain limit is blown (greater than 0.025 grams per 210 liters of breath).
 The device must be installed and paid for at the defendant’s expense.
 The four private companies Iowa has approved to install interlock devices include:

 - Smart Start Ignition Interlock (SSI-20/20 & SSI-20/30) 866-747-8278

 The fee to install an ignition interlock device ranges from $50 to $200 and there is also a monthly rental fee anywhere that can cost from $50 to $100.
 The interlock device may require maintenance expenses as well as fees to download the data from the device.
 There will be scheduled times you must have your device recalibrated to maintain the integrity of the device.

-An ignition interlock device may be a requirement of a temporary restricted license, a condition of a deferred sentence or a requirement following the revocation of an individual’s license for OWI for a certain period of time.
+An ignition interlock device may be a requirement of a temporary restricted license, a condition of a deferred sentence or a requirement following the revocation of an individual’s license for OWI for a certain period.